Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

-\emph{Case 2.} It remains to consider the case for which $K$ contains neither of the facial $3$-cycles which contain $e$.
-Thus $f(K)=f(K')+2$ and $f(K)\in\{6,7\}$.
-Once again we assume that $K$ is a maximal subgraph of $G$ with respect to these properties and consider the complementary components $U_1, \dots , U_k$.
-As before each set $U_i$ is homeomorphic to a disc and determines an embedded triangulated disc graph $H(U_i)$, one of which, say $H(U_1)$, contains the triangulated disc which defines $G$.
-The filling in lemma and maximality now implies that each boundary of $H(U_i)$, for $i>1$, is a $4$-cycle.
-By the maximality of $K$, we see once again that $k=1$ (since adding the missing edge for such a $4$-cycle gives a subgraph of $G$ with a lower freedom count) and the proof is completed as before. \end{proof}
+\emph{Case 2.} It remains to consider the case when $K$ contains neither of the facial $3$-cycles $c, d$ which contain $e$.
+Thus $f(K)=f(K')+2$ and $f(K)$ is 6 or 7.
+Once again we assume that $K$ is a maximal subgraph of $G_*$ with respect to these properties and consider the components $U_1, \dots , U_n$ of the complement of $\tilde{X}(K)$.
+As before, each set $U_i$ is homeomorphic to a disc and determines an embedded triangulated disc graph $H(U_i)$ in $S$, one of which, say $H(U_1)$, contains the triangulated disc in $S$ associated with the single hole of $G$.
+If $n=1$ then the proof is complete since we may take $G_1$ to be the surface graph associated with $K$.
+On the other hand, Lemma \ref{l:fillingin} implies that each boundary of $H(U_i)$, for $i>1$, is a $3$-cycle or a $4$-cycle.
+As in Case 1, maximality implies that a $3$-cycle boundary is not possible.
+Consider the 4-cycle boundary of $H(U_i)$, for some $i>1$, and note first that it cannot contain both $3$-cycles $c$ and $d$, since any edge of $K$, and in particular the edge $e$, belongs to $H(U_i)$ only if it belongs to the boundary cycle of $H(U_i)$.
+Suppose then that $H(U_i)$ contains $c$ but not $d$.
+If $f(K)=6$, rather than $7$, then, with $H(U_i)_*$ the underlying graph of $H(U_i)$ we have $f(K\cup H(U_i)_*)=f(K)+f(H_i(U_i))-f(K\cap H(U_i)_*) =6+7-8=5$, contradicting $(3,6)$-sparsity.
+It follows that $K\cup H(U_i)_*$ is $(3,6)$-tight and contains $c$ but not $d$.
+Since this is Case 1 the proof is complete. \end{proof}

-The filling in lemma holds for graphs in $\fP_2, \fP_3$, with the same proof, and we may extend Lemma \ref{l:obstacle1} to these families of graphs.
+The filling in lemma holds for the surface graphs in $\fP_2, \fP_3$ and we may extend Lemma \ref{l:obstacle1} in the following manner.